Irritable Bowel Syndrome (cont.)

 Slow transportation of food through the small intestine may be complicated, for example, by bacterial overgrowth.
 In bacterial overgrowth, gas-producing bacteria that are normally restricted to the colon move up into the small intestine.
 There, they are exposed to greater amounts of undigested food than in the colon, which they turn into gas.
 This formation of gas can aggravate bloating and/or abdominal distention and result in increased amounts of flatus (passing gas, or flatulence) and diarrhea.

 The gastrointestinal tract has only a few ways of responding to diseases.
 Therefore, the symptoms often are similar regardless of whether the diseases are functional or non-functional.
 Thus, the symptoms of both functional and non-functional gastrointestinal diseases are nausea, vomiting, bloating, abdominal distention, diarrhea, constipation, and pain.
 For this reason, when functional disease is being considered as a cause of symptoms, it is important that the presence of non-functional diseases be excluded (ruled out).
-In fact, the exclusion of non-functional diseases usually is more important in evaluating patients who are suspected of having functional disease.
-This is so, in large part, because the tests for diagnosing functional disease are complex, not readily available, and often not very reliable.
+In fact, the exclusion of non-functional diseases is more important in evaluating patients who are suspected of having functional disease because the tests for diagnosing functional disease are complex, not readily available, and often not very reliable.
 In contrast, the tests for diagnosing non-functional diseases are widely available and sensitive (able to diagnose most cases).
 IBS is often referred to by medical personnel as a "diagnosis of exclusion."

 Viewers share their comments

 Irritable Bowel Syndrome - Diagnosis Question: How was the diagnosis of your irritable bowel syndrome established?